LCC-CIT/CS296N-CourseMaterials/LectureNotes/WK09-Docker/CS296N-LN-WK09-D2-Docker.md

 ---
-title: Docker Part 2: Deploying an Dockerized web app to an Azure App Service.
+title: Docker Part 2: Deploying a Containerized web app to an Azure App Service.
 description: How to configure the Azure Container Registry and publish an image to the registry.
 How to configure an Azure App Service running Linux for a Docker container, pull a container from a registry and run it.
 keywords: Docker, containers, Azure App Service, Azure Container Service.
 ---